bennyhuo/KotlinDeepCopy/ReadMe.md

 # KotlinDeepCopy

->This is for JetBrains Open Day 2018 in Beijing.

 Provide an easy way to generate `DeepCopy` function for `data class`.
 DeepCopy only takes effect on the component members i.e. the members declared in the primary constructor.

 ## Reflection